Gene Fusion in iPSCs with CRISPR: Translocation, Inversion & Deletion

 Chromosomal translocations and deletions that result in the re-arrangement of separate genes to form chimeric “fusion” genes comprise the most common mutation class in many types of cancer.
 While fusion genes have been used as markers for cancer diagnosis and prognosis, and for anti-cancer therapies, their functional role in cancer development and progression is largely unknown.
 The iPS cell lines can provide the necessary research tools to understand the genetic mechanisms involved in cancer development.

-Applied StemCell is a unique iPSC service provider where we can genetically modify iPSCs with complex, clinically relevant chromosomal re-arrangement in iPSCs and can further differentiate into cell lineage-of-choice to better understand development of cancer and its response to drugs.
+Applied StemCell is a unique iPSC service provider that can genetically modify iPSCs with complex, clinically relevant chromosomal rearrangements (translocation, inversion, deletion, and insertion) and further differentiate the iPSCs to the cell lineage-of-choice to better understand the development of cancer and its response to drugs.

 Gene Fusion in Master iPSC Line, ASE-9211